newmediacollective/Sites/README.md

 ## Caveats
 The site design is simple and inflexible, but there are already plenty of tools for managing complex sites.
 I wanted to post photos to an https site from my laptop and phone, and I wanted to serve them as static content.

-That said, feel free to fork the project and mess around with the `template` directory.
-There are css files in `template/content/styles`, and you should be able to create something you like.
-Restructuring the html requires code changes in `app/post.py`.
+That said, feel free to fork the project and mess around with the `template` directory - there are css files in `template/content/styles`.
+Restructuring the HTML requires code changes in `app/post.py`.

 Happy site building!